 Your band saw utilizes a substantial number of blocks and wheels to keep the blade in its proper position throughout a cut.
 These blocks and wheels should be regularly checked for wear and adjusted as per your manufacturer's recommendations.
 Failure to adjust these blocks and wheels appropriately will cause undue wear and tear on the blade, and likely cause the blade to break prematurely.
 And check that the tension on the blade is set to within the limits outlined in your band saw's owner's manual.

 Once your band saw is adjusted properly and tightened to the appropriate tension level for the blade you're using, you should prepare the saw to make a cut on your stock.
-With the motor turned off, place the stock to be cut flat on the band saw's table, and lower the blade guards to within 1/8" to 1/4" of the stock.
+With the motor turned off, place the stock to be cut flat on the band saw's table, and lower the blade guards to within 1/8 inch to 1/4 inch of the stock.
 Leaving the blade guards too high will place undue tension on the blade, increasing the likelihood you'll break the blade.
 Keeping the blade guard within this distance from the stock will also increase the accuracy of your cut.

 Cutting the Stock Safely